 The first is basically a petrol/diesel car with a tiny electric motor to slightly improve fuel efficiency, the second gets a bigger electric motor to have a bigger saving effect.
-While the third uses the most electric power, saving the most fuel and even offering the ability to drive for as many as 50 miles with the engine off.
+The third uses the most electric power, saving the most fuel and even offering the ability to drive for as many as 50 miles with the engine off.

-As the name suggests, you need to charge a PHEV up overnight to achieve its best - but the result can be more than 100 miles per gallon of efficiency.
+As the name suggests, you need to charge a PHEV overnight to achieve its best - but the result can be more than 100 miles per gallon of efficiency.